KarrLab/wc_env_manager/docs/tutorial_developers.rst

 Fourth, use the following command to execute the container.
 It launches the container, and runs an interactive *bash* shell that runs commands inside the container.::

+  cd /path/to/wc_env_manager
+  docker-compose up -d
-  docker exec --interactive --tty <container_id> bash
+  docker-compose exec wc_env bash

 Fifth, use the integrated WC modeling command line program, `*wc* <https://github.com/KarrLab/wc>`_, to run WC models and WC modeling tools.
 For example, the following command illustrates how to get help for the *wc* program.
 See the `*wc* documentation <https://docs.karrlab.org/wc>`_ for more information.::